How to hand paint Delft tiles

 Art on Tiles occasionally holds weekend tile painting courses.
 We currently have places on the following date:

-Course places are available for £160 per person including all equipment, materials and refreshments during the day.
+Course places are available for £190 per person for the two days including all equipment, materials and daytime refreshments.
 Reasonably priced accommodation and supper on Saturday night can also be arranged.
 There is more information below.
-For a booking form go to contact us and call or send us an email, telling us which dates you are interested in.
+For a booking form go to contact us and call or send us an email.
 We look forward to hearing from you.

 What are Delft tiles?